mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 	To follow the materials mentioned in this section, change to the ``layer-cake-demos/multiprocessing`` folder.

 Multithreading in the Python environment is affected by the presence of the GIL.
+A GIL-free version has been released but is considered experimental.
+When this eventually moves to a stable status, existing **layer-cake** software will be well positioned.
+Issues normally associated with multithreading are already addressed through adoption of the asynchronous approach.
+Going GIL-free should simply unlock the performance potential that free-threading promises.

-The only true concurrency available to the Python language is through multiprocessing but that brings the difficulties of process management and network communication.
+At the time of writing, the only true concurrency available to the Python language is through multiprocessing, but that brings the difficulties of process management and network communication.
 Together these factors can dampen the enthusiasm for multiprocessing.

 Basic Use Of Multiprocessing
 ****************************